elatov/puppet/docker/README.md

 To remove the stack, set `ensure  => absent`.

-If you are using a v3.2compose file or above on a Docker Swarm cluster, include the `docker::stack` class.
+If you are using a v3.2 compose file or above on a Docker Swarm cluster, include the `docker::stack` class.
 Similar to using older versions of Docker, compose the file resource before running the stack command.

 To deploy the stack, add the following code to the manifest file.